Updated Aug. 31, 2020 (COVID Information/Update)Click here for Co-op FAQ's

-- Co-op Coordinators are actively supporting students who are seeking work-terms for May 2020.
+- Co-op Coordinators are actively supporting students who are seeking work-terms for for fall 2020.
 Please note that employers are continuing to post, interview and hire students, so please continue to apply for positions.

 - Please contact your Coordinator directly via email if you have an questions relating to the Co-op program.
 Alternatively, you can schedule virtual appointments via Career Connections.
 Please login here: https://tru-csm.symplicity.com/students

-- Virtual Co-op 1000 classes will restart next week (Week of March 23rd) and your Coordinator will be in touch with you directly with instructions.
+- Virtual Co-op 1000 classes will start September 8, 2020 and your Coordinator will be in touch with you directly with instructions.
 If you have any questions, please contact your Coordinator directly.

 If any of these options are unclear or causing difficulties, then please contact your Coordinator directly or contact the main email office email at firstname.lastname@example.org.
 We want to ensure there is accommodation for all students.

 For the latest information on COVID-19 and the impacts to TRU, please visit tru.ca/covid19.

 Co-operative Education blends on-campus learning with practical applied learning.
 Enhance your education with career-related work experience before graduation.

 Students alternate study terms with paid, monitored work-terms in professional industry, non-profit, private business, and public sector organizations.